adnanjaw/cronned-rclone/README.md

-# cronjobbed-rclone
+# Croned-rclone

-`cronjobbed-rclone` is a lightweight containerized tool that wraps [Rclone](https://rclone.org/) with cron jobs.
+`croned-rclone` is a lightweight containerized tool that wraps [Rclone](https://rclone.org/) with cron jobs.
 It allows users to schedule Rclone commands using cron jobs defined in a JSON or YAML configuration file.
 Users can keep using Rclone commands and refer to its documentation while managing schedules through a simple configuration.

 ## Features
 - Uses Rclone for powerful cloud storage operations like sync, copy, move, etc.